 6. Winemakers are planners

-You might be familiar with the fact that some wines can have a vintage meaning that a wine is made from grapes that were all, or primarily grown and harvested in a single year.
-To produce wine that is aged takes time and a certain amount of planning.
-Winemakers effectively know when to harvest grapes and the subsequent processes required to bottle and age wine.
+You might be familiar with the fact that some wines have a vintage, meaning that a wine is made from grapes that were all or primarily grown and harvested in a single year.
+Producing aged wine takes time and a certain amount of planning.
+Winemakers effectively know when to plant and harvest grapes to create the best quality wine from a certain vintage.
 Everything comes together to create an incredible drink!

-On the surface making wine is simple but there is a lot of more to winemaking than meets the eye.
+On the surface, winemaking is simple, but there is a lot more to winemaking than meets the eye.
 Winemakers must acquire a large body of technical knowledge through experience and independent study.
 Having strong technical knowledge allows winemakers to problem solve by understanding the biological and chemical events that occur during winemaking.

-- Patience- Some wines age for a few months while others for many, many years.
-Winemakers need to be patient during the wine making process as this leads to a superior product in the end.
-Furthermore, grapes take time to grow and rushing produce is simply something you can not do!
+- Patience – Some wines age for a few months while others age for many, many years.
+Winemakers stay patient during the winemaking process because it leads to a superior product.
+They know that grapes take time to grow and rushing production during the winemaking process is something they simply cannot do.

-- Creativity- Winemakers need to be creative as wine is an art and a science.
-Wine makers need to understand a grapes terroir and coax in order to bring out it’s maximum potential.
-Professionals who are creative can create new tastes never “tasted” before
+- Creativity – Winemakers need to be creative, as wine is an art and a science.
+These professionals understand how the soil affects a grape in order to bring out its maximum potential.
+Creative professionals create new tastes never “tasted” before.

-- Taste and Smell- Any winemaker will tell you that a winemaker needs to have a superb sense of taste and smell to distinguish the smallest of details.
-Through analytical and acute tasting winemakers can make decisions that will impact the overall taste of the beverage.
+- Taste and Smell – Any winemaker will tell you that a winemaker needs to have a superb sense of taste and smell to distinguish the smallest of details.
+Through analytical and acute tasting, winemakers make decisions that impact the overall taste of the beverage.

 Subscribe to our newsletter for details on mentorship sessions, workshops, webinars, as well as career and job fairs across Canada and the US!

 […] listen to if you’re into anything wine.
 Not only does Katrina provide more information about the winery industry, but she also provides some excellent wine recommendations you should definitely listen […]